spack/spack/lib/spack/docs/packaging_guide.rst

 source code.

-Spack uses the tarball URL to extrapolate where to find other tarballs of the same package (e.g. in `spack-checksum`_, but this does not always work.
+Spack uses the tarball URL to extrapolate where to find other tarballs of the same package (e.g. in `spack checksum <spack-checksum_>`_, but this does not always work.
 This section covers ways you can tell Spack to find tarballs elsewhere.

 .. _attribute_list_url: